AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

         service.run()

-This class is the base service class and provides basic functionalities.
-You could also have wrapped your service in a ServiceManager
-<nautilus.ServiceManager> which provides various command line arguments.
-Feel
-free to test that everything is running properly by executing this script in your console:
+Test that this works by executing this script in your console:

 .. code-block:: bash